A Geometric View of Closure Phases in Interferometry: APPLICATION TO REAL DATA

-The images from summing all three fringes for calibrated and corrupted data are shown in Figure~\ref{fig:CygA-three-fringes}.
+In Figure~\ref{fig:CygA-three-fringes}, we show the 3-element interference images from calibrated (left panel) and two forms of corrupted data (one element and three element corruptions in the middle and right panels, respectively).
 In this case, the closure phase is clearly non-zero, and hence the three fringe NPCs do not intersect in a grid of points, as for 3C~286.
-However, a grid-like pattern remains visible in the three-fringe images, and this pattern repeats exactly, with a simple shift between the calibrated and corrupted data in the left and right panels, respectively.
-The phase corruption of a single antenna in the triad leads to a corresponding phase (or position) shift of the two corrupted fringes containing this antenna, and no change in the third fringe.
-The shifting of the pattern will then occur parallel to the uncorrupted fringe, as seen in Figure~\ref{fig:CygA-three-fringes}.
-From these, we calculate the closure phase in the image plane using the same process as employed for 3C~286 above, and find it to be $112.9^\circ\pm 1.5^\circ$, where the uncertainties were determined using the uncertainties in the determined points of intersection using the peak-fitting procedure.
+However, a grid pattern remains visible in the three-fringe images, and this pattern repeats exactly, with a simple shift between the three cases considered.
+The phase corruption of a single element in the triad as shown in the middle panel is geometrically illustrative.
+The two fringes involving this corrupted element are shifted, but there is no change in the third fringe.
+The shifting of the pattern, and thus the triangle enclosed by the fringes, will then occur parallel to the uncorrupted fringe, as indicated by the red double-headed arrow in the middle panel.
+When multiple element phases are corrupted (right panel), the same reasoning can be applied sequentially to all the corrupted element phases to obtain the overall shift.
+Between all three cases, we find the SOS conservation principle to be valid.
+We calculate the closure phase in the image plane using the same process as employed for 3C~286 above using the principal triangle's heights, and find it to be $112.4\arcdeg\pm 1.5\arcdeg$ on average, where the uncertainties were estimated using the uncertainties in the points of intersection determined from the peak-fitting procedure.